James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

 python3 --version
 ```

-If you see something like `Python 3.10.x` or higher, you're golden.
+If you see `Python 3.10.x` or higher, you're good to proceed.

 ### Step 1: Clone the Repository